Weekly Devotions

 Verse: Matthew 7:7-8

-The Catechism: The 7th Petition of the Lord’s Prayer & the Conclusion
+The Catechism: The Seventh Petition and Conclusion of the Lord’s Prayer

 The Seventh Petition